• Main

 5.- What kinds of heating, cooling, and air ventilation systems are advisable?

-Continental Kit Homes utilize traditional heat and air conditioning, including forced air, electric baseboard, or in-floor radiant heat.
+Caledonia Kit Homes utilize traditional heat and air conditioning, including forced air, electric baseboard, or in-floor radiant heat.
 The plumbing, mechanical and electrical systems of our kit homes are no different than those of a conventional structure.

 6.- What kind of interior finishing materials can I use?